In this article, you will learn

 The primary function of the Operation Export Mounting Instruction is to generate Mounting instructions for the created tiling, thereby simplifying the display process.

-The goal of this step is to automatically generate Mounting instructions for all created tillinsg and export them to a local directory, from which they can be retrieved or automatically printed for later use.
+The goal of this step is to automatically generate Mounting instructions for all created tiles and export them to a local directory, from which they can be retrieved or automatically printed for later use.

 Create Approval in Advance